ibiscp/SatsQueue/README.md

 2. Install dependencies with `npm install`
 3. Set up your environment variables in a `.env` file
 4. Run the development server with `npm run dev`
+5. Open the app in your browser at `http://localhost:5173`

 ## Technologies Used